PlayingIO/playingio.github.io/docs/mission.md

 | ID       | A unique ID for the gateway within the mission/sub-mission |
 | Name     | A name for the gateway |
 | Lane     | The lane to which this sub-mission belongs |

+### Connection Restrictions

+Building missiones using nodes and flows is fairly straight forward, however, there are some restrictions:

+* Tasks/Sub-Missions can only have 1 out-flow and 1 in-flow
+* Gateways can be either converging or diverging.
+  * Diverging gateways have atmost 1 in-flows and atleast 1 out-flows
+  * Converging gateways have atmost 1 out-flows and atleast 1 in-flows

+### Start Nodes

+All nodes without any in-flows in a mission are called Start Nodes.
+When a player starts a mission, the very first tasks available to him are the Start Nodes in a mission.

+### Common Flow Patterns

+There are a lot of things you can achieve with missiones, from designing approval systems, to parallel quests and more!
+We illustrate some of the most common flow patterns below:

+#### Linear Flow

+You can use this flow to model a linear sequence of activities which the player must perform.

+#### Approval Flow

+You can use this flow to model a simple approval mechanism.
+In the diagram, only candidates of the admin lane can perform the approve task.
+When a player finishes the approve task it resolves the scoring actions on the work task.

+#### Parallel Split Flow

+You can use this flow to model many choices available to a player which the player can perform in any order.

+#### Synchronization Flow

+You can use this flow to synchronize several paths that a player could take at a common point before moving forward.